delawaremathguy/ShoppingList15/README.md

 * (*24 May*) the new MVVM branch remains under development, but it is in pretty decent shape right now and appears to run without obvious issues.  some testing remains to be done, and i am still considering making more under-the-hood adjustments (example: a change in strategy about using `DraftItem` and `LocationViewModel` objects for adding and modifying Items and Locations).
 * (*03 Jul*) minor comment updates, with added references to a Swift Evolution proposal (SE-0220) on my use of `count(where:)` and my use of the notion of a draftItem or a locationViewModel that turns out to be somewhat the same as i saw in [a recent Stewart Lynch video](https://www.youtube.com/watch?v=VEHn4WanW5g).
 * (*04 Jul*) replaced references to uiColor: UIColor properties of Item and Location in favor of native SwiftUI properties color: Color.
+* (*11 Jul*) this is a major update underway in this experimental branch: the DataManager no longer vends an array of Items (Core Data objects) to views, but instead vends an array of struct representations of those objects -- for the moment, called `ItemStruct`s -- which makes SwiftUI very happy.
+* (*11 Jul*) the notion of "draft," as in `DraftItem`, is more clearly defined as an `ItemViewModel`, since this type functions as a mini-viewModel for an edit screen now renamed as `ItemEditView`
+* (*13 Jul*) some source file reorganization has happened.
+* (*13 Jul*) a similar program has now been carried out so the the DataManager vends struct representations of Location objects, called (for now) `LocationStruct`s.
+Similarly, what was previously a `DraftLocation` is now a `LocationViewModel`, used for a `LocationEditView`.
+* (*13 Jul*) all seems to be working fine, and while there remains much testing to do and some code cleaning to do, no SwiftUI view actually sees a Core Data object; rather, it sees a struct representation of the object, and i have to say, SwiftUI is now very, very happy (although some complexity is now hidden in the DataManager to support this).
+* (*13 Jul*) reminder: this branch remains somewhat experimental, so some things are still a little bit rough!
+* (*14 Jul*) fixed picker issue with ItemEditView.  cleaning and renaming done.  more consistency in handling of data updates working with both LocationStructs and ItemStructs (and maybe more to come).  prognosis is now very good, app starting to look solid again.  now we just have to figure out if it was all worth the effort (!)
+* (*17 Jul*) more cleaning as i clean up new code and how it fits in with legacy code.  `ItemViewModel` and `LocationViewModel` are now more comparable, as are the views in which they are used.
+* (*17 Jul*)  implemented a strategy to coalesce multiple "unknown locations" into one, in case there is confusion introduced when using the cloud.  over time, the identity of the unknown location will stabilize across devices.  see DataManager.swift.